Opening Summer 2027 — Campus In Development

 Foundation Launch

-Four cabins.
+Five pillars.
+Five stations.
+Five cabins.
 Trinity Lodge.
-Five stations.
 Prayer trail.
 The Weaver's Loom monument.
 Men's Workshop shell.
 Chapel.
 Entrance gate.
 Full Foundation Weekend operational capability.

 Phase 1B • 2028–2029